Special K\"ahler geometry and holomorphic Lagrangian fibrations: Obtaining a parallel (1,1) -form and Hwang's Theorem

-First, we show that Theorem \ref{main} follows from this: \begin{proof}[Proof of Theorem \ref{main}] Suppose for a contradiction that $B\not\cong\mathbb{P}^n$.
-Then by Theorem \ref{form} there $2$-forms $\omega_{\rm SK}$ and $\psi$ on $B^\circ$ are both $\nabla^{\rm SK}$-parallel and not proportional, and thus they give us a $2$-dimensional space of global sections of the local system $R^2f_*\mathbb{R}_{X^\circ}$ over $B^\circ$.
+First, we show that Theorem \ref{main} follows from this (we do not need to assume that $X$ is projective): \begin{proof}[Proof of Theorem \ref{main}] Suppose for a contradiction that $B\not\cong\mathbb{P}^n$.
+Then by Theorem \ref{form} the $2$-forms $\omega_{\rm SK}$ and $\psi$ on $B^\circ$ are both $\nabla^{\rm SK}$-parallel and not proportional, and thus they give us a $2$-dimensional space of global sections of the local system $R^2f_*\mathbb{R}_{X^\circ}$ over $B^\circ$.
 However, as observed by Voisin \cite[Lemma 5.5]{Vo}, a result of Matsushita \cite{Ma5} together with Deligne's invariant cycles theorem show that this space of sections is always $1$-dimensional, a contradiction. \end{proof}